Galapagos Penguin vs Macaroni Penguin

 Do Galapagos Penguins and Macaroni Penguins live in the same area?

-Galapagos Penguins are found in Galapagos Islands (Ecuador).
-Macaroni Penguins are found in South Georgia, Falkland Islands, Crozet Islands, Kerguelen Islands, Heard Island, South Sandwich Islands.
+No, their ranges do not overlap.
+Galapagos Penguins are found in Galapagos Islands (Ecuador), while Macaroni Penguins live in South Georgia, Falkland Islands, Crozet Islands, Kerguelen Islands, Heard Island, South Sandwich Islands.
+This geographic separation means they face different environmental pressures and predator communities.